 Pruning is a gardening job that is often neglected because gardeners are not exactly sure what to do.
-Shown above is a pruning technique known as "thinning out," which involves removal of shoots or branches at their point of origin to a branch fork or the main trunk.
+Shown above is a pruning technique known as "thinning out."

 Pruning is a gardening job that is often neglected because gardeners are not very sure about how to prune, when to prune, and even why pruning is done.